Stocks move broadly higher following big job gains in March - WTMJ

 AP Business Writer

-Stocks rose broadly in morning trading on Wall Street Monday as the economy showed more signs that it’s continuing to recover.
+Stocks rose broadly in afternoon trading on Wall Street Monday as the economy showed more signs that it’s continuing to recover.

 The U.S. government reported last week that employers went on a hiring spree in March, adding 916,000 jobs, the most since August.
 Investors had a delayed reaction to the encouraging job growth, which was released on Friday when stock trading was closed.
 Investors were further encouraged by a report Monday showing that the services sector recorded record growth in March as orders, hiring and prices surged.